richmahn/en_tn/jer/47/intro.md

 #### Structure and formatting ####

-Some translations prefer to set apart quotations.
-The ULB and many other English translations indent the lines of 47:2-7, which is an extended quotation.
+Some translations indent each line of poetry to make it easier to read.
+The ULB does this with the poetry in 47:2-7.

 Jeremiah's prophesies about other nations continue in this chapter.
 (See: [[rc://en/tw/dict/bible/kt/prophet]])